panda-67/notivra_blog/src/content/bookOne/chapter-1/02-analyzing-sequences.md

 ---

-> *"When you think in vectors, you stop commanding data — you start conversing with it."*
+> *When you think in vectors, you stop commanding data — you start conversing with it.*